 In this paper, we present a simple yet effective method to achieve glass surface depth completion that fuses affine-invariant depth priors with raw sensor measurement.
 By applying a RANSAC-based sampling strategy, our approach naturally avoids contamination from erroneous glass depths while preserving accurate geometry without training.
 To support evaluation, we build \ti{\bt{GlassRecon}}, which consists of 917 indoor images with ground-truth depth annotations, including the glass regions.
 Through extensive experiments, we find that leveraging DA3 as prior in the proposed framework outperforms SotA metric depth prediction models, with particularly pronounced gains on \ti{hard} examples where sensor depth is severely corrupted.

 For future work, we plan to expand the proposed dataset to encompass a wider variety of glass types and scenes.
 This will not only establish it as a comprehensive benchmark for glass surface depth estimation but also enable the fine-tuning of depth priors for enhanced performance.
 Furthermore, incorporating uncertainty estimation into the alignment process could improve robustness by adaptively weighting pixels based on their reliability.
-Finally, extending our method to leverage temporal constraints across sequential RGB-D frames may resolve geometric ambiguities in challenging cases where single-frame priors prove insufficient.
+Finally, inspired by trajectory priors that have proven effective in rejecting inconsistent SLAM constraints~\cite{yu2026rover}, we plan to exploit temporal consistency across sequential RGB-D frames to identify unreliable per-frame depth alignments and resolve geometric ambiguities when single-frame priors are insufficient.